 Is Bitcoin the only cryptocurrency?

-No. Bitcoin was the first cryptocurrency and it is the best known, most widely held, and—with about 43% of the total cryptocurrency market cap2—the most valuable.
-However, as of March 2022 there were more than nine thousand digital currencies in the marketplace, of which more than 70 had a market capitalization exceeding $1 billion.
+No. Bitcoin was the first cryptocurrency and it is the best known, most widely held, and—with about 46% of the total cryptocurrency market cap2—the most valuable.
+However, as of June 2022 there were more than nineteen thousand digital currencies in the marketplace, of which more than 40 had a market capitalization exceeding $1 billion.
 Some of the more popular cryptocurrencies include BNB, USD Coin, Cardano, Tether, Ethereum, Polkadot, and XRP.

-In October 2021 Federal Reserve Chair Jerome Powell and SEC Chair Gary Gensler both stated that they didn’t intend to outlaw cryptocurrencies, but Gensler said the SEC was exploring how best to ensure that the industry protects investors and consumers and follows anti-money laundering and tax compliance laws.
+Federal Reserve Chair Jerome Powell and SEC Chair Gary Gensler both have stated that they didn’t intend to outlaw cryptocurrencies, but Gensler said the SEC was exploring how best to ensure that the industry protects investors and consumers and follows anti-money laundering and tax compliance laws.

 China already has launched a digital yuan in 2021 and it is estimated that at least 80 different countries around the world are exploring the idea of launching their own proprietary Central Bank Digital Currency.
 In March 2022, President Joe Biden signed an executive order outlining the U.S. government’s objectives, policies, and actions regarding cryptocurrencies, stablecoins, central bank digital currencies (CBDCs), and other digital financial instruments that utilize distributed ledger technology (i.e. blockchain).
 The purpose of the order is to ensure U.S. competitiveness in the crypto space, while also supporting responsible innovation; consumer and investor protection; financial stability and inclusion; and the reduction of illicit finance.